In this link, you have complete information to understand what color temperature is and its relationship with human vision.

 How do you do a custom white balance?

-You can use a white sheet if you don’t have anything else at hand, but keep in mind that the white of the paper varies a lot between brands, qualities, etc.
+You can use a white sheet if you don’t have anything else at hand, but keep in mind that the paper’s white varies a lot between brands, qualities, etc.

-There are cameras that only include a customization, others that include several customizations that we can save for similar situations, for example if you take a photo in the studio with the same type of lighting.
+Some cameras only include customization, including several customizations that we can save for similar situations, such as taking a photo in the studio with the same lighting type.

 This step depends on each camera model.

-Normally the camera tells you to fill in the frame with the gray card.
-In other models, you only have to fill a central part of the frame with gray / white.
+Usually, the camera tells you to fill in the frame with the gray card.
+You only have to fill a central part of the frame with gray/white in other models.

 The image does not need to be in focus.